Measuring the value of nature and incorporating nature’s values into financial incentives - video

 Chair

-The conversation will be hosted by Professor Nicola Ranger, Executive Director of Earth Capital Nexus and Professor in Practice of Natural Capital, Risk and Finance in the Grantham Research Institute.
+The conversation was hosted by Professor Nicola Ranger, Executive Director of Earth Capital Nexus and Professor in Practice of Natural Capital, Risk and Finance in the Grantham Research Institute.
 She leads interdisciplinary research and policy engagement at the nexus of finance, investment, natural capital, resilience and sustainable development with a global focus.

 The event takes place just after the IPBES-12 Business and Biodiversity Plenary in Manchester and is part of a series co-convened between Earth Capital Nexus at the Grantham Research Institute on Climate Change and the Environment at the London School of Economics and Political Science (LSE) and the Oxford Martin School at the University of Oxford, as part of the nature theme of Global School of Sustainability at LSE.